In 2008, I graduated with my masters degree in Marriage and Family Therapy.

 How about now?

-Maybe I can find a group and get like six hours on a Saturday for 60 bucks.
+Maybe I can find a group and get like six hours on a Saturday.

-Maybe I should ask my mom for supervision hours for Christmas.
+Maybe I should ask for supervision hours for Christmas.

 Over time, it became less about developing my clinical skills, and more about the cheapest, quickest, easiest way to add another hour to my spreadsheet.

-I remember thinking, “I’ll worry about deepening my skills later.
+“I’ll worry about deepening my skills later.
 I can’t afford the supervision I would really want.
-I don’t even know any supervisors.
 Right now, I just need to take what I can get, get my license and start paying off these student loans – later I can work on becoming a really great therapist.”

 How strange is that?
-The entire point of clinical supervision is to have a designated time period to develop our skills, to ask as many questions as possible, and to learn from seasoned role models in the field.
+The entire point of clinical supervision is to develop our skills, ask as many questions as possible, and learn from seasoned role models in our field.
 These are the years to quite literally become a therapist.